Ukraine wheat and grain production forecasts tumble, but some exports start

-The outlook for the production and export of Ukraine’s grain production this year have tumbled due to the war raging in the country, stoking fears of a global food crisis.
+The outlook for the production and export of Ukraine’s grain production this year has tumbled due to the war raging in the country, stoking fears of a global food crisis.

 US analysts’ lower forecasts for wheat production in Ukraine.
 The US Department of Agriculture ($A) has revised its forecast downward for global wheat production for the 2022-23 marketing year, reducing previous estimates by 2mn tonnes of wheat.